MicrosoftDocs/Advertising-docs/BingAds/scripts/concepts/best-practices.md

           .build();

         // Don't get results in the same loop that creates
-        // the entity because Bing then only processes one
+        // the entity because Scripts then only processes one
         // entity at a time.
         var newKeyword = keywordOperation.getResult();
     }